SNTSVV/VyPR-iCFTL/README.md

 A script `generate-docs.sh` is provided in `docs/`, which uses `sphinx-apidoc` to automatically generate and builds Sphinx documentation based on the source code in the repository.

 To run the script, make sure you're in `docs/`.
 Once the script has finished, navigate to `docs/_build/html/index.html`.

+## Licensing

+VyPR for iCFTL is © 2021 University of Luxembourg and licensed under the the Apache 2 license.

+Please read `VyPR-iCFTL licensing information.txt` for more details.